-- 1. Click the platform icons at the top of the List view, # , and a dialog to select the platforms shows up. - 2.
+- Click the platform icons at the top of the List view, select the platforms shows up. - 2.
 Tick the check box for every platform that you want to include in the results. - 3.
 Optional: To go back to the platforms originally selected by the investigation, click Reset. - 4.
 Click Apply to filter the results according to the selected plaforms.